June 1-8, 2019

 Explore Longy’s degree programs >

-The January 5th application deadline has passed, however, Longy continues to accept applications on a rolling basis.
-Please contact me if you’re considering studying at Longy!
+The January 5th application deadline has passed.
+However, Longy continues to accept applications on a rolling basis.
+Please contact me if you’re interested in studying bassoon at Longy!

 BASSOON DAY AT LONGY